PennLINC/qsiprep_paper/index.md

 These were provided by Ariel Rokem as a download from an S3 bucket.
 These were downloaded to `/storage/mcieslak/multishell_qc/hbn_dmriprep` on `dopamine` using the command `aws s3 sync --exclude '*' --include '*dwi_eddy*' --acl public-read  s3://legacy-hbn-preprocessing .`.
+The QC scores were calculated using
+`qc_scripts/calc_hbn_qc.sh`.

 ### QSIPrep processing

 Valerie Sydnor ran the QSIPrep processing on the FlyWheel version of these subjects.
+The script for downloading the qc scores is `qc_scripts/dl_hbn_qc.py` and the script for downloading the preprocssed dwi and gradients is `qc_scripts/download_preprocd_hbn.py`.